 Family Reunification Visa

-The Portugal Family Reunification Visa or the Portugal D6 Visa is a residence program that reunites families by allowing Portuguese residents or those who have already obtained Portuguese nationality to have their non-EU family members join them in Portugal to become legal residents or obtain Portuguese citizenship.
+The Portugal Family Reunification Visa or the Portugal D6 Visa is a residence program that reunites families by allowing Portuguese residents or those who have already obtained Portuguese nationality to have their non-EU family members join them in Portugal.
+These family members can also become legal residents and even obtain Portuguese citizenship in the future.

 Family members such as a spouse, child, an adopted child, and dependent parents are eligible for the Portuguese D6 Family Visa.